1jour1vin

 aromatic

-Powerful and complex on the nose, with notes of lemon and grapefruit, hints of white fruit and exotic fruit, Odé d'Aydie dry has a very lively freshness on the palate, with notes of bitter almond and a long, aromatic finish.
+Powerful and complex on the nose, with notes of lemon and grapefruit and hints of white and tropical fruits, Odé d'Aydie Dry offers a lively freshness on the palate, with notes of bitter almond and a long, aromatic finish.
 A full-bodied, indulgent wine!

-Buy your Aydie wines at the best price in a private sale!
+Buy Aydie wines at the best prices in a private sale!

 Rated site